wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

 In order to make informed decisions you need a baseline and to measure progress.
 In order to fix or improve things, you need to be able to see when something is broken or can be improved.

 Dashboards could be used to a further extent than what is covered in this post.
-How great would it be if thosse with direct customer contact had a dashboard of which parts of the product was down for maintenance or how many calls/emails were waiting?
+How great would it be if those with direct customer contact had a dashboard of which parts of the product was down for maintenance or how many calls/emails were waiting?
 Or if sales had a board with their running totals versus aimed profit?
 Not only do dashboards make it easier to work with information, be reactive and plan well; but it can help increase openness and communication across business.

 **Who needs dashboards?**